 Altered flora resulting from antibiotic therapy

 Candidiasis occurs most commonly in intertriginous areas such as the axillae, groin, and gluteal folds (eg, diaper rash), in digital web spaces, on the glans penis, and beneath the breasts.
 Vulvovaginal candidiasis is common among women.
 Candidal nail infections and paronychia Acute Paronychia Paronychia is infection of the periungual tissues.
 Acute paronychia causes redness, warmth, and pain along the nail margin.
 Diagnosis is by inspection.
 Treatment is with antistaphylococcal antibiotics... read more may develop after improperly done manicures and in kitchen workers and others whose hands are continually exposed to water (see Onychomycosis Onychomycosis Onychomycosis is fungal infection of the nail plate, nail bed, or both.
 The nails typically are deformed and discolored white or yellow.
 Diagnosis is by appearance, wet mount, culture, polymerase... read more ).
-In obese people, candidal infections may occur beneath the pannus (abdominal fold).
+In people with obesity, candidal infections may occur beneath the pannus (abdominal fold).
 Oropharyngeal candidiasis is a common sign of local or systemic immunosuppression.

 Chronic mucocutaneous candidiasis typically affects the nails, skin, and oropharynx.
 Patients have cutaneous anergy to Candida, absent proliferative responses to Candida antigen (but normal proliferative responses to mitogens), and an intact antibody response to Candida and other antigens.
 They also have impaired T-cell–mediated immunity.
 Chronic mucocutaneous candidiasis may occur as an autosomal recessive illness associated with hypoparathyroidism and Addison disease (Candida-endocrinopathy syndrome).